Magnus Eriksson: Marriage and succession

 Opposition to Magnus' rule in Norway led to a settlement between the king and the Norwegian nobility at Varberg on 15 August 1343.
 In violation of the Norwegian laws on royal inheritance, Magnus' younger son, Haakon, would become king of Norway, with Magnus as regent during his minority.
 Later the same year, it was declared that Magnus' elder son, Erik, would become king of Sweden on Magnus' death.
 Thus, the union between Norway and Sweden would be severed.
 This occurred when Haakon came of age in 1355.

+Crusade against Novgorod

+Russian chronicles describe that in 1347 Magnus invited the Novgorodians either to engage in a theological debate or to embrace his religion; however, they refused, and Magnus proceeded with his Neva campaign.
+In 1348, Magnus led a crusade against Novgorod, marching up the Neva, forcibly converting the tribes along that river, and briefly capturing the fortress of Orekhov for a second time, in August.
+The city of Pskov took advantage of the situation and was able to pressure Novgorod into granting the city its formal independence.
+The Novgorodians retook the fortress in February 1349 after a six-month siege, without the aid of Pskov and with minimal aid from Moscow.
+Magnus fell back, in large part due to the ravages of the plague farther West.
+While he spent much of 1351 trying to drum up support for further crusading action among the German cities in the Baltic States, he never returned to attack Novgorod.